-The consolidated entity's Liberian operations have been presented as discontinued operations for the year end 31 December, 2015 following the sale agreement entered into with Aureus Mining on November 3, 2015.
-The sale was completed January 6, 2016.
+The consolidated entity's Liberian operations were presented as discontinued operations for the year end 31 December, 2015, following the sale agreement entered into with Aureus Mining on November 3, 2015.
+The sale was completed January 6, 2016 with the Company receiving 5,648,310 common shares in Aureus Mining Inc. as consideration.

-The assets of the disposal group are presented at fair value and report the sale proceeds received on January 6, 2016.
 The Company realised an impairment loss on the write down of the assets of its Liberian operations to fair value less costs to sell.